PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Verified by feature tests and explainable benefits.

-- Require PITR demos and WAL archive validation.
+- Prepare to walk through PITR demos and WAL archive validation.

-- Verify recovery point and time objectives by test evidence.
+- Be ready to discuss recovery point and time objectives with test evidence.

 1. Backup strategy depth